-Remark. a), b), c) are true for matrices over any ring.
-For d) apply the method we used in class to prove the result about compatible bases for a free abelian group of finite rank and its subgroup.
-First part of e) is also true for matrices over any field
+Remark. a), b), c), d) are true for matrices over any ring.
+For e) apply the method we used in class to prove the result about compatible bases for a free abelian group of finite rank and its subgroup.
+First part of f) is also true for matrices over any field a) Let A, B, C be abelian groups.
+Show that the group $\text{Hom}(A \times B, C)$ is naturally isomorphic to $\text{Hom}(A, C) \times \text{Hom}(B, C)$.

-Problem 7 Observe that if A, C are abelian groups then the set Hom(A, C) of all group homomorphisms from A to C is also an abelian group with addition defined by (f + g)(a) = f(a) + g(a) (verify this).
+Problem 7 Observe that if A, C are abelian groups then the set Hom(A, C) of all group homomorphisms from A to C is also an abelian group with addition defined by (f + g)(a) = f(a) + g(a)) (verify this).

-- a) Let A, B, C be abelian groups.
-Show that the group $\operatorname{Hom}(A \times B, C)$ is naturally isomorphic to $\operatorname{Hom}(A, C) \times \operatorname{Hom}(B, C)$. - b) Suppose that A is a cyclic group of order which divides n and C is a cyclic group of order n.
-Prove that the groups Hom(A, C) and A are isomorphic. - c) Use the structure theorem for finite abelian groups to show that if A is abelian of exponent dividing n and C is cyclic of order n then the groups Hom(A, C) and A are isomorphic. - d) Let A, B, C be abelian groups.
-A map $F: A \times B \longrightarrow C$ is called bilinear if for any $a \in A$ the map $F(a, -): b \mapsto F(a, b)$ is a homomorphism from B to C and for any $b \in B$ the map $F(-, b): a \mapsto F(a, b)$ is a homomorphism from A to C. Show that if F is bilinear then the assignment $a \mapsto F(a, -)$ defines a homomorphism from A to Hom(B, C) and the assignment $b \mapsto F(-, b)$ defines a homomorphism from B to Hom(A, C).
-We say that F is non-degenerate if these two homomorphisms are injective. - d) Let C be a cyclic group of order n.
-Suppose that A, B are finite abelian groups and $F: A \times B \longrightarrow C$ is a non-degenrate bilinear map (we ofeth say that F is a non-degenerate pairing in this situation).
+b) Suppose that A is a cyclic group of order which divides n and C is a cyclic group of order n.
+Prove that the groups Hom(A, C) and A are isomorphic.

+c) Use the structure theorem for finite abelian groups to show that if A is abelian of exponent dividing n and C is cyclic of order n then the groups Hom(A, C) and A are isomorphic.

+d) Let A, B, C be abelian groups.
+A map $F : A \times B \longrightarrow C$ is called bilinear if for any $a \in A$ the map $F(a, -) : b \mapsto F(a, b)$ is a homomorphism from B to C and for any $b \in B$ the map $F(-,b) : a \mapsto F(a,b)$ is a homomorphism from A to C. Show that if F is bilinear then the assignment $a \mapsto F(a, -)$ defines a homomorphism from A to Hom(B, C) and the assignment $b \mapsto F(-,b)$ defines a homomorphism from B to Hom(A, C).
+We say that F is non-degenerate if these two homomorphisms are injective.

+d) Let C be a cyclic group of order n.
+Suppose that A, B are finite abelian groups and $F: A \times B \longrightarrow C$ is a non-degenrate bilinear map (we often say that F is a non-degenerate pairing in this situation).
 Prove that the groups A and Hom(B, C) are isomorphic.
 Conclude that A and B are isomorphic and of exponent which divides n.